-Subsequent to year end, with a refined business model enabling greater long-term growth potential, the fiscal year witnessed increased distribution across several continents, and expanded sales team, and a significant rollout of the SystemLS[TM] product line across Australia.
+With a refined business model enabling greater long-term growth potential, the fiscal year witnessed increased distribution across several continents, and expanded sales team, and a significant rollout of the SystemLSTM product line across Australia.
 We have enjoyed notable successes.